Idea

 Context

-Drawing on influences such as Kurt Hentschlaeger’s “SUB”, which uses stroboscopic light to induce afterimages, and Franz Gertsch’s large-scale photorealism, which evokes seemingly permanent yet fleeting scenes, this work questions how ephemeral visual inputs become embedded (or distorted) in our memories.
+Drawing on influences such as Kurt Hentschläger’s “SUB”, which uses stroboscopic light to induce afterimages, and Franz Gertsch’s large-scale photorealism, which evokes seemingly permanent yet fleeting scenes, this work questions how ephemeral visual inputs become embedded in our memories or distorted by them.

 Here, the intense LED flash often produces an inverted afterimage on the retina, so that even after the projector goes dark, one’s vision temporarily clings to a ghostly silhouette.
 In many cases, successive flashes merge in perception, creating partial illusions of continuity in an otherwise random sequence.

-By decontextualizing these negatives - by removing explicit dates or locations - the installation prioritizes direct sensory engagement over narrative: each viewer pieces together his or her own fragmented story, or surrenders to the ephemeral moment in which meaning remains out of reach.
+By decontextualising these negatives, by removing explicit dates or locations, the installation prioritises direct sensory engagement over narrative: each viewer pieces together a fragmented story of their own, or surrenders to an ephemeral moment in which meaning remains just out of reach.

-Listen to the 30-min fragment of audio experience:
+Listen to the 30-minute fragment of the audio experience:

 Technical Side

-The project utilizes a combination of technologies and materials:
+The project utilises a combination of technologies and materials:

-- Negative images from 1950s East/West Germany and colour photos from early 2000s Lüdenscheid Thematically grouped (traffic, childhood, society, animals, etc.).
+• Negative images: archival negatives from East and West Germany from the 1950s and colour photos from the early 2000s in Lüdenscheid, grouped thematically (traffic, childhood, society, animals, etc.).

-- Installation setup: Dark environment (with low-light neutral red light safety navigation) to maximize contrast and intensify afterimages
+• Installation setup: a dark environment with low-light neutral red safety navigation, designed to maximise contrast and intensify afterimages.

 Photos: Slava Romanov